Related Links: All-time Records | All-tournament teams | Combined Tournament Records through 2015

 - Robbie Minor (Rock Falls) played one season (2007) in the New York Yankees minor league system, and the 2008 season for the Gateway Grizzlies in the Frontier League

 - Josh Parr (Chillicothe IVC) signed a minor league deal with the Arizona Diamondbacks in 2011 after playing at the University of Illinois.
-Parr finished the 2012 season with the Yakima Bears of the Class A Short-Season Northwest League.
+Parr finished his career with the South Bend Silver Hawks in 2014.

 - Ogonna Nnamani member of the 2004 and 2008 United States Olympic women’s volleyball team (Normal U-High)